-Movie buffs are spoilt for choice when it comes to film locations to visit in New Zealand – and Canterbury is no exception.
+Film makers are spoilt for choice when it comes to locations to film in New Zealand and Canterbury.
 Check out eight films showcasing intriguing locations and outstanding scenery in the Canterbury region.

 1. Chronicles of Narnia – The Lion, the Witch & the Wardrobe

 Flock Hill, an area of unique rock formations near Arthur’s Pass, was the setting for the climactic great battle for Narnia in Chronicles of Narnia – The Lion, the Witch & the Wardrobe.

 Mount Sunday in Hakatere Conservation Park provided the scenery for Edoras, the capital of Rohan, in The Lord of the Rings.
 Visitors can park their vehicles on Hakatere Potts Rd and walk to the site – though nothing remains of the epic set.

 Aoraki/Mount Cook National Park provided a spectacular backdrop to aerial filming in The Hobbit: An Unexpected Journey.
 Lake Pukaki was chosen as the location for ‘Laketown’ in The Hobbit: The Desolation of Smaug.

 Aoraki/Mount Cook National Park featured prominently in 2000 survival thriller Vertical Limit.
 The blockbuster by Kiwi-born director Martin Campbell was about a climbing drama on K2.

 5. Heavenly Creatures

 Filming locations for Heavenly Creatures, Peter Jackson’s 1994 film about the Parker-Hulme murder, included Victoria Park, The Isaac Theatre Royal, The Sign of the Kiwi and an Ilam homestead.

 6. Human Traces